bsgh1107/bsgh1107.github.io/_posts/2025-03-11-Dwarka-Somnath-Gujrat.markdown

 In addition to the main Krishna temple, Bet Dwarka houses several other temples dedicated to Hanuman, Vishnu, Shiva, Lakshmi Narayan, Jambavati, and Devi, making it a spiritual hub.

-One of my friends on this trip has a close connection with one of the priests at the Bet Dwarka temple.
+One of my friends on this trip had a close connection with one of the priests at the Bet Dwarka temple.
 Thanks to his connection, we were fortunate enough to gain access to each temple in the complex and receive blessings.

 In the temple complex, there is a unique belief that visitors can donate rice or money, and in return, they receive a small portion of the rice to take home.
 The belief is that if you keep the rice in your kitchen, it will ensure that you never face scarcity of food in your home.